aditiintechk/aditiintechk/README.md

 > I’m currently working on:
 > > [restimer: private]() - An app for customer service agents to track their crucial breaks to improve overall performance & accuracy. (coding with [ayuni](https://github.com/ayuninotayutu) and [martin](https://github.com/MBlore))<br/>
-> > Building name-the-capitals - A game to learn and memorize capitals of all the countries of the world!
-It gets pretty interesting!
+> > [name-the-capitals](https://github.com/Aditi002-holo/name-the-capitals) - A game to learn and memorize capitals of all the countries of the world!
+It gets pretty interesting! <br/>
-> > Building japanese-it - A fun way to master basics of Japanese (using this opportunity to learn Japanese and Coding).
+> > [japanese-it](https://github.com/Aditi002-holo/japanese-it.git) - A fun way to master basics of Japanese (using this opportunity to learn Japanese and Coding).
 >
 > I’m currently learning:
 > > Typescript <br/>